interviewtestingangular/InterviewAngular/Technical-Questions/angular.md

-Which of the following are valid ways to pass data from a parent component to a child component in Angular?
-(Select all that apply)
+Which of the following are not the valid ways to pass data from a parent component to a child component in Angular?

 A. Input properties<br />
 B. Output properties<br />
-C. ViewChild<br />
+C. ViewInit<br />
 D. ActivatedRoute<br />
-Correct Answers: A, B, C
+Correct Answers: D

 When should you use Angular's HttpClient to make an HTTP request as opposed to the native fetch API?
 (Select all that apply)